SevenDice/devnode/README.md

   });
 });
 ```

-Sure, it's simpler, but as soon as you pass 1000 lines of code in `app.js` it becomes a little difficult to navigate the file.
-I mean, the whole point of this boilerplate project was to separate concerns, so you could
-work with your teammates without running into *MERGE CONFLICTS*.
-Imagine you have 4 developers
-working on a single `app.js`, I promise you it won't be fun resolving merge conflicts all the time.
-If you are the only developer then it's fine.
-But as I said, once it gets up to a certain LoC size, it becomes
-difficult to maintain everything in a single file.

 That's all there is to it.
 Express.js is super simple to use.
 Most of the time you will be dealing with other APIs to do the real work: